DEFEDGE/MTD-manager-console/Bank_setup.md

   kubectl create secret generic backend-secrets --from-literal=db_password='rootpassword' --from-literal=secret_key='rootpassword'
   ```
   to create the secrets i.e., the database access credentials.

 4. run
   ```sh
   kubectl apply -f mysql-deployment.yaml
   ```
-  to apply the deployment on the cluster
+  to apply the deployment on the cluster.

 5. run
   ```sh
   kubectl get pods
   ```
-  to confirm that the pod is up and running (you can even use the kubesphere console)
+  to confirm that the pod is up and running (you can even use the kubesphere console).

 6. run
   ```sh
   kubectl exec -it <POD_NAME> -- mysql -u root -p
   ```
   to access the pod and, when required, insert `rootpassword` as access password.

 7. run
   ```sh
   show databases;